jagracar/tezos-smart-contracts/README.md

 https://github.com/teia-community/teia-smart-contracts

-Please, go there more more updated source code and unit tests.
+Please, go there for more updated source code and unit tests.

 # tezos-smart-contracts